-The uncle of a man killed on his honeymoon has cycled almost 200 miles across Wales to keep his late nephew's memory alive.
+The uncle of a man killed on his honeymoon is attempting to cycle almost 200 miles across Wales to keep his late nephew's memory alive.

-Michael Meredith, joined by three friends, covered the miles to pay tribute to murdered newlywed Ben Mullany.
+Michael Meredith, who had a heart attack, is riding to pay tribute to murdered newlywed Ben Mullany.

 Mr Mullany and his bride Catherine were shot dead in July 2008 in Antigua.

-Mr Meredith, 58, and three friends rode from Anglesey to Swansea, where the couple lived, in 23 hours.
+Mr Meredith, 58, and three friends are leaving Anglesey with the aim of reaching Swansea, where the couple lived, within 24 hours.

 The families of the couple are still waiting for the trial of two men charged with their murder to begin.

-He was joined by friends Terry Maloney, John Cole and Kelston Glover.
+He is being joined by friends Terry Maloney, John Cole and Kelston Glover.

-They left Bull Bay in Amlwch on Monday morning, going via Caernarfon, Aberystwyth, Llandeilo, Ammanford and Pontlliw before arriving outside the Dragon Hotel in Swansea.
+They were leaving from Bull Bay in Amlwch on Monday morning, going via Caernarfon, Aberystwyth, Llandeilo, Ammanford and Pontlliw before hopefully arriving outside the Dragon Hotel in Swansea.